Question Time Panel Debate

 Jon-Connor Lyons is a Manchester City Councillor for the city centre and a Sabbatical Officer for the University of Salford Students’ Union.
 Jon-Connor is passionate about representing his residents in the city centre amongst the economic development and giving a voice to Salford students, holding his University institution to account and working with their Senior Leadership to deliver for students.

-Before taking up her position at Durham, Jane was Chief Executive of Gateshead Council, where she was responsible for 5,500 employees and an annual turnover in excess of £500m.
-Her role in Local Government included delivery of large-scale regeneration projects, as well as maintaining high quality public services in an extremely challenging economic climate.
+Before taking up her position at Durham, Jane was Chief Executive of Gateshead Council.
 Jane also played a leading role in the establishment of the North East Combined Authority and the Commission on Health and Social Care Integration.

-Jane has previously held positions in the cultural sector, including Director of External Relations at Arts Council England, where she led major corporate initiatives that included Local Government liaison, creative industries development and overseeing capital programmes.
+Jane has also held leadership positions in the cultural sector, including Director of External Relations at Arts Council England, where she led major corporate initiatives that included Local Government liaison, creative industries development and overseeing capital programmes.

 Professor Liz Barnes